prometheus/docs/content/docs/querying/rules.md

 the "Alerts" tab of your Prometheus instance.
 This will show you the exact label sets for which each defined alert is currently active.

+For pending and firing alerts, Prometheus also stores synthetic time series of the form `ALERTS{alertname="<alert name>", alertstate="pending|firing", <additional alert labels>}`.
+The sample value is set to `1` as long as the alert is in the indicated active (pending or firing) state, and a single `0` value gets written out when an alert transitions from active to inactive state.
+Once inactive, the time series does not get further updates.

 ### Sending alert notifications
 Prometheus's alerting rules are good at figuring what is broken *right now*, but they are not a fully-fledged notification solution.
 Another layer is needed